Asia

 3. Experience Universal Studios Japan

-Universal Studios Japan (USJ) was the first Universal Studios outside of USA, opening in 2001.
+Universal Studios Japan (USJ) was the first Universal Studios outside of the USA, opening in 2001.
 The park today is open to ten different sections, including The Wizarding World of Harry Potter, Super Nintendo World, Jurassic Park, Waterworld and Minion Park.
-In each section you’ll find a number of fantastic rides and attractions, with something suitable for people of all ages.
-Just outside the park gates you’ll find a shopping mall, hotels, restaurants and shops, where you’ll get some fantastic merchandise.
+In each section, you’ll find a number of fantastic rides and attractions, with something suitable for people of all ages.
+Just outside the park gates, you’ll find a shopping mall, hotels, restaurants and shops, where you’ll get some fantastic merchandise.

 If you’re thinking of heading to USJ during your visit, be sure to buy your ticket to the Universal Studios Japan with Civitatis in advance of your visit.
 Tickets sell out, especially during high-season, so don’t leave it too late!